The Ultimate Best Man Duties Checklist

 Congratulations, you’ve been asked to be the best man.
 It’s a huge honour and sets you aside as one of the most important people in the bridal party.
 There’s so much more to being the best man than just smiling in photos and giving a good best man’s speech (although if you’re looking for inspiration check out our guide to writing a groom’s speech here).

 A great best man doesn’t just simply turn up at the wedding and hope for the best.
 There’s a lot of preparation and work that goes into being an amazing best man especially if you want to go above and beyond the groom’s expectations.
-We’ve rounded up the top 15 tips that every best man should read before the big day.
+We’ve compiled a checklist of 17 things that every best man should do before, during and after the big day.

 In a nutshell, the best man duties involve: